One day you will know

 bitter.
 Polish the mouthpiece with Mouthpiece Polish, and the outside

 of the bowl with Bowl Polish Cream.
+Obsidian Oil can help prevent oxidation.
+Google it and see what you think.

 can have your pipe reamed, cleaned and sweetened for a moderate cost